 Because colors are assigned to entire grid cells, sparse grids (grids with relatively few rows and columns) are poor candidates for shaded relief maps.
 Shaded relief maps based on grids with too few cells look blocky or fuzzy.
 The Spline Smooth or Mosaic commands can be used to make a denser grid from an existing grid.

 You can assign colors to represent the various reflectance values.
 Colors between the assigned values are automatically blended to make a smooth gradation.
-Blanked regions on shaded relief maps are shown as a separate color.
+NoData regions on shaded relief maps are shown as a separate color.

 Any color scheme selected for a shaded relief map may be used with any other shaded relief map, even if the associated grid files result in significantly different orientations of the surface relative to the light source.
 Color schemes can be saved in color spectrum .CLR files.

 Click the Home | New Map | Speciality | Shaded Relief command.